In this video, we will go over hashSets and hashes that are used with hashSets,

 for key, value in koboldTable.pairs:

-echo "key: ", key, " -> value: ", value
+echo"key: ", key, " -> value: ", value

-The pairs iterator can also be used for when you want to capture the index, when iterating over the elements of a container, like so:
+The pairs iterator can also be used for when you want to capture the index,

-for pos, ele in "Hello World!".pairs:
+for pos, ele in"Hello World!".pairs:

 echo pos, " ", ele